ARTICLES

 Are there any specific challenges or obstacles you've faced in your job, and how did you overcome them?

 There were times when climate fluctuations or logistical issues tested our limits, but rather than reacting to problems, we focused on building long-term resilience - investing in modern greenhouse systems, process improvements, and team capability.
 What I'm most proud of is how those challenges shaped our culture at Soex Flora - one of adaptability, teamwork, and continuous learning.
 Every obstacle became an opportunity to innovate and improve.
-I've learned that true leadership lies in turning uncertainty into growth and ensuring that, even through challenges, excellence continues to bloom.
+I've learned that true leadership lies in turning uncertainty into growth and ensuring that, even through challenges, excellence continues to shine.

 10 Questions to Narendra Patil